Blade-Labs/blade-web3.js/README.md

 | `bladeSigner.getMirrorNetwork()`                              | Return array of mirror nodes for the current network.            |
 | `bladeSigner.getNetwork()`                                    | Get map of nodes for the current hedera network.                 |

-# License
-This repository is distributed under the terms of the Apache License (Version 2.0).
-See [LICENSE](LICENSE) for details.

 ### Executing a Transfer:

 ```